Bullet Proof Your Business

 The best news of all is that all four qualities are learnable.
 While the first three may seem to be attributes of the person, those attributes can be developed.
-The final quality represents a skill that can easily be picked up through our training on the Four Pillars of Business.
-[See our Entrepreneurial and Eventbrite pages for more information about this training].
+The final quality represents a skill that can easily be picked up through training (such as my Bullet Proof Your Business Coaching Program and Workshop series).
 The reflection time you spend on your business and the results your business currently generates will also contribute to your developing sense of entrepreneurship.

 In this way, it does not matter how entrepreneurial you are when you commence your business.
 By developing these four qualities within you, you will become increasingly more entrepreneurial over time.
 You can then apply your developing sense of entrepreneurship to your business initiatives and enjoy watching it grow.

 Helpful, Entrepreneurial Habits

 They often say you need to spend time on the business as well as in the business.
 Why not routinize the time spent on the business.
 In so doing, you can develop your entrepreneurial skills and abilities, and ultimately, the effectiveness in which your business operates.
 Here are some helpful entrepreneurial habits you can use when you are thinking strategically about your business: